Classic car insurance: the ultimate guide to cover

 What are the benefits of buying specialist classic car insurance?

-There are many benefits buying a specialist classic car insurance policy, for example lower premiums, says Pete McIlvenny, business development manager at Carole Nash Insurance (opens in new tab).
+There are many benefits buying a specialist classic car insurance policy, for example lower premiums, says Pete McIlvenny, business development manager at Carole Nash Insurance.

 “Other benefits include salvage retention which allows the client the option to keep the salvage of a vehicle following a total loss.
 This means that those rare hard to find parts such as knobs, dials, and seats, can be kept and reused on future purchases.
 Finally, agreed cover (the value of the vehicle is agreed at the inception of the policy) gives peace of mind should a vehicle be a total loss or stolen and not recovered,” adds McIlvenny.